-Their work augments TAM and shows that privacy and trust are also significant factors that impact technology acceptance, providing a solid base for the ACIPS framework introduced in this paper.
+Their work augments TAM and shows that privacy and trust are also significant factors that impact technology acceptance, providing a solid base for the IAC framework introduced in this paper.
 As TAM continues to expand to different domains, more recent work has focused on the acceptance of AI as a technology.
-In their work, Sohn and Kwon test a variety of technology acceptance theories, finding that the acceptance of AI-based technologies are more easily modeled by VAM, a values-based technology acceptance model incorporating factors such as enjoyment, usefulness, and economic feasibility \cite{kim2007value}, rather than the popular TAM framework \cite{sohn2020technology}.
+In their work, \citet{sohn2020technology} test a variety of technology acceptance theories, finding that the acceptance of AI-based technologies are more easily modeled by VAM, a values-based technology acceptance model incorporating factors such as enjoyment, usefulness, and economic feasibility \cite{kim2007value}, rather than the popular TAM framework \cite{sohn2020technology}.
 Our work contributes to prior literature on technology acceptance and expands on its applications to both healthcare and AI, which have not been explored as often.